 Start Supplemental Information

-This notice of receipt of Mack's petition is published under 49 U.S.C.
-30118 and 30120 and does not represent any agency decision or other exercise of judgment concerning the merits of the petition.
+This notice of receipt of Mack Trucks' petition is published under 49 U.S.C.
+30118 and 30120 and does not represent any Agency decision or other exercise of judgment concerning the merits of the petition.

-In summation, Mack believes that the described noncompliance of the subject trucks is inconsequential to motor vehicle safety, and that its petition, to exempt Mack from providing recall notification of noncompliance as required by 49 U.S.C.
-30118 and remedying the recall noncompliance as required by 49 U.S.C.
-30120 should be granted.
+Mack Trucks concluded by expressing its belief that the subject noncompliance is inconsequential as it relates to motor vehicle safety and that its petition be exempted from providing notification of the noncompliance, as required by 49 U.S.C.
+30118, and a remedy for the noncompliance, as required by 49 U.S.C.
+30120, should be granted.